 All concentrators must complete a senior capstone experience.
-Students from the class of 2016 and beyond may choose to complete a thesis or alternative capstone project (described below) OR complete a senior capstone seminar.
-Those who wish to complete a thesis/capstone project must secure approval from the DS Advisory Committee and DEVL 1500 (Methods) instructor at the end of the junior year.
-Approval will be contingent on the project’s viability and the student having secured a project advisor.
-Students who do not receive approval for their project or who choose not to complete a capstone project, must complete a senior capstone seminar in the senior year.
-The seminar will require that the student write a research paper that utilizes his or her foreign language skills.
+Students from the class of 2016 and beyond may choose to complete a senior thesis (described below) OR complete a senior capstone seminar.
+Those who wish to complete a senior thesis must secure approval from the DS Concentration Advisor and DEVL 1500 (Methods) instructor at the end of the junior year.
+Approval will be contingent on the project’s viability.
+It is preferable but not required that the student secures a project advisor prior to approval.
+Students who do not receive approval for their senior thesis, or who choose not to complete a senior thesis, must complete a senior capstone seminar senior year.

-ALL students graduating prior to 2016 are required to complete a senior capstone project.
+ALL students graduating prior to 2016 are required to complete a senior thesis

-Students must secure a primary advisor by the end of the junior year.
-The advisor must be a faculty member who will be in residence throughout the student's senior year.
-Students must be proactive in their search for an advisor: possible advisors will not come to you, you must go to them.
-You should approach any faculty member who you believe to be interested in your thesis topic.
-The DS Concentration Advisor, Advisory Committee, and DEVL 1500 instructor are available to help students identify potential advisors.
+Students should try to secure a primary advisor by the end of the junior year or early in their senior year.
+The advisor must be a faculty member who will be in residence at Brown throughout the student's senior year.
+You should be proactive in the search for your advisor – identify faculty members who might be interested in your thesis topic and approach them.
+The more interested they are in your project and the earlier you approach them, the more likely you are to greatly benefit from their mentoring.
+The DS Concentration Advisor, Advisory Committee, and DEVL 1500 and DEVL 1980 instructors are available to help students identify potential advisors.

-1. A faculty member you find interesting and stimulating, and someone you are confident will engage your work and your ideas.
+1. A faculty member you find interesting and stimulating, and someone who will engage your work and your ideas.

 By early in your Senior year, you should also have reached an understanding with a second advisor.

 If a senior capstone project requires the use of quantitative methods, by the end of the junior year students should take at least one course in statistics for social science in any of the following departments: economics, political science, sociology.